sneyx123-github/vim-translator/README.markdown

 Installation
 ------------

-For version 1.3 you may choose driver for translate, now available ruby and node.js
+For version 1.3 you may choose driver for translate, now available ruby ,node.js, lua

 * Ruby
   * install ruby